4ndr3w/CareerDaySorting/README.md

 * A student's schedule consists of 3 blocks, one of them is an assembly.
 The assembly's block depends on their grade.
 * Seniors are able to opt-out to do career shadowing/college visit

+This software is licensed under the GPL 3.0 License.
+Read the license.txt file distributed with the software, or visit [http://www.gnu.org/licenses/gpl.html](http://www.gnu.org/licenses/gpl.html) for more info.

 ### Installation

 Prerequisites: